- It is used to treat cold sores.

 - Do not rub the cold sore.
 Rubbing the cold sore may make it worse.
 It may also cause the cold sore to spread to other areas around the mouth.

 - Use a rubber glove to put on the ointment.
 This helps to prevent the spread of infection.

 - Use within 1 hour after the first signs of a cold sore.
 Put on the same side of the mouth as the cold sore.

-- Dry your hands and place the tablet in your child’s mouth above the incisor tooth between the upper cheek and gum.
-Have your child let it melt during the day.
+- Dry your hands and place the tablet in your mouth above the incisor tooth between the upper cheek and gum.
+Let it dissolve during the day.

-- Your child may eat and drink when using this drug.
-Be sure your child avoids doing things that may knock the tablet loose, like chewing gum, touching the tablet, wearing upper dentures, and brushing teeth.
+- You may eat and drink when using this drug.
+Avoid doing things that may knock the tablet loose like chewing gum, touching the tablet, wearing upper dentures, and brushing your teeth.

-- If your child’s mouth gets dry when using this drug, have your child drink more liquids.
+- If your mouth gets dry when using this drug, drink more liquids.

 - If the drug does not stick or falls out within the first 6 hours, put the same tablet back in.
 If you cannot do this, put in a new tablet.

-- If the drug is swallowed within the first 6 hours, have your child drink a glass of water and put in a new tablet.
+- If the drug is swallowed within the first 6 hours, drink a glass of water and put in a new tablet.

 - If the drug falls out or is swallowed after the first 6 hours, you do not need to re-apply a tablet.